divmgl/nwire/packages/nwire/README.md

 The second argument is a function that returns the dependency.

-You also have access to the fully resolved `Context` at reolution time, in case you wish to do something with it:
+You also have access to the fully resolved `Context` at resolution time, in case you wish to do something with it:

 ```tsx
 Container.register("users", (context) => new UsersService(context)) // => Container